Don't ignore this headline: The pandemic is getting worse. What happens next is up to you - KRDO

 The federal government recently said it will stop holding back doses kept in reserve — intended to help guarantee second doses — so more people can get their first dose faster.

-When can you get the vaccine?
-It depends on your health, occupation and where you live.
+When can you get vaccinated?
+It depends on your health, job and where you live.

 In the coming weeks and months, the US Food and Drug Administration might grant emergency use authorization to other vaccines — such as those from Johnson & Johnson and AstraZeneca.